-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to \\\\\

-Commission File Number: 000-56004

-ONDAS HOLDINGS INC.

-(Exact name of registrant as specified in its charter)

-Nevada 47-2615102 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 411 Waverley Oaks Road, Su (Address of principal exec Registrant's telephone n umber (888) 350-9994 Securities registered pursuant t to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock par value \$0.0001 ONDS The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🖂

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🖂

-The aggregate market value of the common stock held by non-affiliates of the registrant as of June 30, 2022 (the last business day of the registrant's most recently completed second fiscal quarter) was approximately \$187,729,280.
-For purposes of this computation, all officers, directors, and 10% beneficial owners of the registrant are deemed to be affiliates.
+TD ANCITION DEDOD T DIIDCIIA NIT I 0f THE CECH DITHE EVOLLA NCE ACT OF 1024 ☐ TRANSITION REPOR TO SECTION 13 OR 15(d) OF NGE ACT OF 1934 For the tr ransition period fromt Commission File Number: 000-5 56004 ONDAS HOLDINGS INC. (Exact name of registrant as specified in its charter) Ne 47-2615102 (State or other incorporation (I.R.S.
+Employer Identification No.) 411 Waverley Oaks Road, Suite 114, Waltham, MA 02452 (Addr ress of principal executive offices (Zip Code) Reg gistrant's telephone number (888) 350-9994 Securitie s registered pursuant to Section 1 2(b) of the A vet: Title of each class Trading Symbol(s) which registered Common Stock par v ONDS he Nasdaq Stock M Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Indicate by check mark we Exchange Act of 1934 during the pusubject to such filing requirements Indicate by check mark who Rule 405 of Regulation S-T (§232 submit such files).
+Yes ⊠ No □ Indicate by check mark whet e registrant is not rehether the registrareceding 12 month for the past 90 day ether the registrant.
+405 of this chapte there the registrant is ee the definitions of ell-known seasoned issuer, as defined required to file reports pursuant to Se ant (1) has filed all reports required to for such shorter period that the sys.
+Yes No thas submitted electronically every er) during the preceding 12 months (or sa large accelerated filer, an accelerate of "large accelerated filer," "accelerated filer," "accelera ection 13 or So red to be file registrant was Interactive E or for such sh ed filer, a non ection 15(d) of the Aded by Section 13 or required to file such that File required to orter period that the accelerated filer, a su et.
+Yes □ No ⊠ r 15(d) of the Securities reports), and (2) has been be submitted pursuant to registrant was required to maller reporting company, Large accelerated filer mange Act.
+Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Tion decelerated Ther Emerging growth any new or revised financial accou- Indicate by check mark who internal control over financial repo that prepared or issued its audit rep nting standards pro ether the registrant orting under Section oort. □ neck mark if the registrant has elected ovided pursuant to Section 13(a) of the thas filed a report on and attestation in 404(b) of the Sarbanes-Oxley Act ( not to use the ne Exchange An to its manage 15 U.S.C.
+720 e extended transition pact.
+Act. gement's assessment (52(b)) by the register of the effectiveness of its ed public accounting firm 12(b) of the Act, indicate by check matching outly issued financial statements. $\Box$ rk whether the e financial statements s of the registrant included ror corrections are restatements that i required a reco overy analysis of ince ntive-based compensation during the relevant recovery period pu Indicate by check mark whe ther the registrant is a shell company (as defined in Rul e 12b-2 of the e Exchange Act).
+Yes □ No ⊠ stock held by non-affiliates of the rarter) was approximately \$187,729,2 and 10% beneficial owners of the registrant are deemed to be affiliates.
 Such determination should not be deemed to be an admission that such officers, directors, or 10% beneficial owners are, in fact, affiliates of the registrant.